tprasadtp/ubuntu-post-install/docs/configuration.md

     - After you customize, might want to use simulate flag. `sudo ./after-effects -s -C config.yml -Y`
     - If both `-C` and `--remote-yaml` are used, local config file takes priority, and remote file is **completely** ignored.

-## Automate
+## Autopilot mode

-Setting `"AUTOPILOT=true"` will run all the tasks specified in the YAML file, or if `-L` list option is used, then all tasks are executed. the order in which tasks are run is as follows.
+Setting `"AUTOPILOT=true"` or `--autopilot` will run all the tasks specified in the YAML file, or if `-L` list option is used, then all tasks are executed. the order in which tasks are run is as follows.

 - Update
 - Upgrade